My Capri & Amalfi Coast Experience

 View of Positano; July 2018

-Like a painting, right?!
+The Amalfi Coast looks like a painting, right?!
 And this is a no filter shot!
 It’s one of those things that you can’t believe it until you see it.
 There are tons of places to eat a meal around there and take in the view.

 Still, walk around – there are cute shops and things to scope out.
 But I really think you come here to take pictures and enjoy the scenery.